bp-studio/bp-studio.github.io/manual.md

 ## Layout optimization

-Under the tools menu one will find "Optimize layout" introduced in upcoming v0.7.
+Under the tools menu one will find "Optimize layout" introduced in v0.7.
 This tool uses methods similar to those of TreeMaker to find efficient packing solution for your design.
 There are two layout methods: either use your current layout as reference (and the optimizer will try to improve it as much as possible),